-All Committee roles should be put forward for re-election at the AGM, giving new people an opportunity to stand down, run for office or volunteer for other tasks.
+All committee roles should be put forward for re-election at the AGM, giving new people an opportunity to stand down, run for office or volunteer for other tasks.

-Member Group AGMs
+Member group AGMs

-- Cycling UK's Member Groups are required to have at least one General Meeting open to all Cycling UK Members in either October or November every year. - The date, time and venue of this meeting must be submitted to Cycling UK by the end of August of the year in question so that we can advertise it in our communications channels, giving members a chance to plan to attend. - The AGM should be held at a time and location likely to be accessible to the majority of members in the group's postcode area.
-Meetings should be near to public transport if possible and provision should always be made for the less able to attend. - Admittance to meetings is open to all Cycling UK members on presentation of their own valid membership card. - Affiliated members may also attend a Member Group AGM but they may not vote or stand for office. - Any business done at a General Meeting with fewer than ten members present is subject to ratification by Cycling UK. - Each eligible member shall have one vote, with the Chair having a second casting vote.
+- Cycling UK's Member groups are required to have at least one General Meeting open to all Cycling UK Members in either March, April or early May every year. - The date, time and venue of this meeting must be submitted to Cycling UK by the end of February of the year in question so that we can advertise it in our communications channels, giving members a chance to plan to attend. - The AGM should be held at a time and location likely to be accessible to the majority of members in the group's postcode area.
+Meetings should be near to public transport if possible and provision should always be made for the less able to attend. - Admittance to meetings is open to all Cycling UK members on presentation of their own valid membership card. - Affiliated members may also attend a member group AGM but they may not vote or stand for office. - Any business done at a General Meeting with fewer than ten members present is subject to ratification by Cycling UK. - Each eligible member shall have one vote, with the chair having a second casting vote.